 They are dangerous both for dogs and cats.
 We all know how much pets like to chew bones, but they can cause very serious problems to their body, such as internal bleeding or obstruction in the gastrointestinal system.

-2. Stick to their regular diet.
+2. Stick to your pet's regular diet.

 Ideally, you should avoid sharing Thanksgiving food with your pets and offer them the usual treats to keep their stomach healthy.
 However, you can surprise your four-legged companions with small pieces of lean, white turkey (with no skin, bones, or fat) and raw vegetables like green beans or carrots.